tidepool-org/datica-policies-jamdocs/docs/policies.md

 ## Change Management Policy

-It is Datica’s goal to make all reasonable and appropriate attempts to maintain the confidentiality, integrity, and availability of its production systems when changing, updating, modifying, or otherwise introducing new applications or technologies into the production environment.
+It is Tidepool’s goal to make all reasonable and appropriate attempts to maintain the confidentiality, integrity, and availability of its production systems when changing, updating, modifying, or otherwise introducing new applications or technologies into the production environment.
 All change records shall be stored for 6 years.
 This policy establishes overarching change control measures used to achieve this goal.

-A designated team of people within Datica comprise the Change Advisory Board (CAB).
+A designated team of people within Tidepool comprise the Change Advisory Board (CAB).
 This team will review changes, approve them where required (or not), and review emergency changes after the emergency has been resolved.
 A designee from the CAB will report emergency changes to the SCG Group.
 The CAB is comprised of technical and customer support department heads and members of the Information Security/Risk Management/Compliance team.

 **Three categories of change:**

 1. A **Standard Change** is a low-risk configuration change, release, or update that has little or no chance to affect the availability of Tier 1 or Tier 2 systems or applications.
 A list of examples of changes that are likely to fall into the Standard category can be found in the Change Management SOP.
 These changes do not require approval by the CAB prior to execution.
 The change procedures are reviewed periodically by the CAB to ensure compliance with the process.
 Standard changes do need to be reviewed by a qualified individual, such as the relevant department head, to confirm that the change is, in fact, a routine and low-risk change.
 These changes require some planning for how the change will be deployed, who is performing the change, QA testing, and a rollback plan.
 Standard Changes follow a pre-approved, well-defined procedure.
 These changes have a very low likelihood of causing interruption of service, are changes that have been developed and tested in a documented, repeatable way, have undergone peer review as part of their development, and have a documented and/or automated release/deployment process.
 Changes that do not affect the stability, availability, or security of production systems and services (Tier 1 systems) would likely fall into this category.
 A standard change requires that a standard change management ticket be created and filled out prior to completion or implementation of the change.
 2. A **Controlled Change** is any change that is not in the list of the types of changes that are categorized as a standard change.
 Controlled changes are changes that might require downtime or might affect the stability of Tier 1 or Tier 2 systems and applications.
 These changes have either higher risk or difficult to define risks associated with them and as a result, require review and approval from technical experts in the company.
 These changes follow a defined approval process that includes a predefined information set.
 The approvals can be quick and resolved electronically in a Change Management ticket.
 Any of the approvers can escalate the review of the change to a more rigorous review where additional evaluation can occur.
 Changes that affect the stability, availability, or security of production systems and services (Tier 1 systems) would likely fall into this category.
 A controlled change requires a controlled change management ticket to be created and filled out.
 The Change Advisory Board or delegate will then review and approve the ticket.
 If necessary, additional analysis and requests for information can be made before approval is granted.
 These changes also require a declared maintenance window that is communicated with customers in advance of the change.
 Controlled changes require extensive QA testing, appropriate staffing during the change, documented test plan to ensure that the change was successful, and a complete rollback plan to follow in the event the change needs to be reverted.
 3. An **Emergency Change **is the result of an outage, failure, or incident.
 These changes are intended to return production environments to a working state.
 They require that after the environment is stable and returned to normal function that a Root Cause Analysis be performed and documented that details the cause of the emergency, the nature of the fix, the extent of damage or loss, the individuals involved in the change and measures to be taken to ensure that the issue does not happen again.
 The CAB or delegate leads the analysis and ensures that the documentation is sufficient and communicated to the appropriate parties.
-An Emergency Change process is utilized in situations where immediate action is required and delays in the implementation of the change can detrimentally impact Datica and/or its customers.
+An Emergency Change process is utilized in situations where immediate action is required and delays in the implementation of the change can detrimentally impact Tidepool and/or its customers.
 Whenever possible, obtain approval for Emergency Changes from your Team Lead or Manager.
 These changes shall be applied as quickly as prudently possible.
 After the critical situation is resolved, a formal review must take place.
 The review shall:

     * Assess the root cause(s) that necessitated the change
     * Evaluate the approach for the resolution to learn from the process